omar-polo/plakar.io/content/quickstart/index.md

 $
 ```

-The probability of losing data has now fallen from 5% to 0.25% (1 in 400) !
+The probability of losing data this year has now fallen from 5% to 0.00069% (1 in 145,000) !

 ## Creating a third copy over S3